Attention Clock and Watchmakers

 Horological Milling Machine Bushing and Depthing Accessory

 The basic concept of this accessory is to use a small milling machine to do the job of several specialized clock and watch repair machines.
 With the Sherline mill, you can maneuver and align your clock and watch parts easily and accurately.
-You can also machine your parts more accurately in regards to the size and location of your bushing hole.
-When the machine work is done you can also use your milling machine as a manual press to insert your bushing.
+You can also machine your parts more accurately in regard to the size and location of your bushing hole.
+When the machine work is done, you can also use your milling machine as a manual press to insert your bushing.
 This accessory also makes depthing easier and more precise, allowing you to locate your gear exactly where you want it.
 You can also check the gear mesh with the mating gear and then machine your bushing hole exactly where you want it to be.
 By using the Horological Bushing and Depthing Accessory in conjunction with your Sherline mill, you now have a three-in-one clock and watch repair machine that is also a fully functional milling machine.

 W. R. Smith T-Rest

-A T-rest is used by watchmakers to support a hand-held cutting tool called a “graver”.
-World-renowned watch- and clockmaker, William R. Smith has designed a T-rest especially for the Sherline lathe.
+A T-rest is used by watchmakers to support a hand-held cutting tool called a “graver.”
+World-renowned watch- and clockmaker William R. Smith has designed a T-rest, especially for the Sherline lathe.
 It is constructed of solid steel and clamps to the lathe’s bed in seconds.
-If you are interested in watch or clock repair or construction but wanted a tool system more versatile and less expensive than a jeweler’s lathe, this T-rest makes a Sherline lathe a most attractive choice.
+If you are interested in a watch or clock repair or construction but want a tool system more versatile and less expensive than a jeweler’s lathe, this T-rest makes a Sherline lathe the most attractive choice.

-A graver can also be used by any metalworker for hand turning unique shapes on the lathe.
-It looks similar to a small wood-turning tool and is used in a similar fashion while rested on the T-rest.
+A graver can also be used by any metalworker for hand-turning unique shapes on the lathe.
+It looks similar to a small wood-turning tool and is used in a similar fashion while resting on the T-rest.
 To learn more about using the T-rest and about how to make your own graver, see the links below.